• Skip to primary navigation

 • Warm Water hydrates the flour to create the tortilla dough.
 The warmth helps activate the gluten in the flour, making it easier to knead and roll out the tortillas.

-Please see the recipe card at the bottom of this post for the complete list of ingredients with measurements plus recipe instructions.
+Please refer to the recipe card below for the full list of ingredients and detailed instructions.

 Directions with Pictures